textileio/community/docs/the-config-file.md

 * `Host` is a JSON object where...
     * `Open` is a boolean controlling whether other peers can register with this node for cafe services.
-    * `PublicIP` is a string specifying the public IP address for the Cafe.
     * `URL` is a string specifying the public-facing URL of the host machine.
 This is needed in order to issue sessions to mobile clients, which need to communicate with the cafe over HTTP for background upload tasks.
 * `Client` is a JSON object where...
     * `Mobile` is a JSON object where...